jimmy-dq/C2MOT/README.md

 # C2MOT
 The codes for ACM Multimedia 2021 paper 'Dynamic Momentum Adaptation for Zero-Shot Cross-Domain Crowd Counting'

-The codes will be coming soon!
+The models and codes will be coming soon!

 ------